empathyco/x/.github/CONTRIBUTING.md

 * [@empathyco/x-components](https://github.com/empathyco/x/tree/main/packages/components) - This is the core package of this project.
 These are standalone and configurable building blocks that allow you to quickly construct the search UI for your shop.
 You can create a smooth, personalised search and discovery experience, while significantly minimising development time.
+(To be moved here soon)
-* [@empathyco/x-archetype](https://github.com/empathyco/x/tree/main/packages/archetype) - This is package is the Empathy vision of the perfect components mixing.
-A project ready to connect to any Search API with customizable layout through Design Tokens.
+* [@empathyco/x-archetype](https://github.com/empathyco/x/tree/main/packages/archetype) - This package is the Empathy vision of the perfect X-Components mixing.
+A project showing the power of the components ready to connect to any Search API with customizable layout through Design Tokens.
+This is a perfect example to know how to use the X-Components.
+(To be moved here soon)
 * [@empathyco/eslint-plugin-x](https://github.com/empathyco/x/tree/main/packages/eslint-plugin-x) - The package name is just to follow the guidelines of ESLint to develop a custom plugin, but it includes also style formatter and good practices outside ESLint, as [prettier](https://prettier.io/) and [standard-version](https://github.com/conventional-changelog/standard-version)